LucasHasting/IP-Subnet-Calculator/README.md

 ## Program-Overview

-The subnetting.py files contains the main driver of the program and is what needs to be executed, the functions_and_constants.py file contains the constants used in both programs and the functions used in subnetting.py
+The [subnetting.py](https://github.com/LucasHasting/IP-Subnet-Calculator/blob/main/subnetting.py) file contains the main driver of the program and is what needs to be executed, the [functions_and_constants.py](https://github.com/LucasHasting/IP-Subnet-Calculator/blob/main/functions_and_constants.py) file contains the constants used in both programs and the functions used in subnetting.py